-Speak to anyone who’s ever visited Tower Hamlets Foodbank in desperate times and it’s almost certain that Martin Williams’ name will be mentioned.
+Speak to anyone who’s ever visited First Love Foundation in desperate times and it’s almost certain that Martin Williams’ name will be mentioned.
 He’ll probably be called an angel or a hero.

-As a welfare rights adviser for Child Poverty Action Group, Martin gives on-the-spot advice to people visiting the Tower Hamlets Foodbank and helps them to get any benefit issues sorted.
-He says he was immediately impressed by the way people were treated by the First Love Foundation.
+As a welfare rights adviser for Child Poverty Action Group, Martin spent several years, along with Tower Hamlets Local Authority, giving on-the-spot advice to people visiting the First Love Foundation and helped them to get any benefit issues sorted.
+He says he was immediately impressed by the way people were treated by our team.

-Since 2013, the London Borough of Tower Hamlets has partnered with First Love Foundation, who along with the Child Poverty Action Group provide benefits advice to the people at the foodbank as part of their Advice & Support Service.
 “I’d been a bit suspicious of foodbanks, handouts of food parcels and that kind of old-style Victorian philanthropy.
-But the way that people experienced their visit to the foodbank was really different to that,” he says.
+But the way that people experienced their visit to the First Love Foundation was really different to that,” he says.

 “It was really obvious that the way the workers approached people, there was no judgment as to why they were in that situation and they showed real concern – whatever someone’s situation was.
 “For parents, the idea that they can’t feed their own children and that in order for their children to eat, they have to go and get this free handout is so upsetting.
 But what’s really, really nice is that they don’t experience it like that.”

-Since 2013, First Love Foundation has partnered with Child Poverty Action Group, who along with the local authority provide benefits advice to the people at the foodbank as part of their Advice & Support Service.
+From 2013 to 2019, First Love Foundation partnered with Child Poverty Action Group, who along with the local authority, provided benefits advice to the people at First Love Foundation as part of our Advice & Support Service.

-He says people don’t come in looking for advice or even knowing what their rights are.
+He says people weren’t coming in looking for advice or even knowing what their rights were.

 “I like meeting claimants and getting stuck into their issues.
 It’s the bit of the job where you feel it’s immediately worthwhile.”